codacy/codacy-clang-tidy/docs/description/cert-dcl21-cpp.md

 type is a reference type.

-The object returned by a postfix increment or decrement operator is supposed to be a snapshot of the object’s value prior to modification.
+The object returned by a postfix increment or decrement operator is supposed to be a snapshot of the object's value prior to modification.
 With such an implementation, any modifications made to the resulting object from calling operator++(int) would be modifying a temporary object.
 Thus, such an implementation of a postfix increment or decrement